apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 _PID `org.apache.jackrabbit.oak.plugins.blob.datastore.S3DataStore`_

+accessKey
+: AWS access key to be used for accessing the S3 bucket.
+Not required if IAM roles configured.

+secretKey
+: AWS secret key to be used for accessing the S3 bucket.
+Not required if IAM roles configured.

+s3Bucket/container
+: Default - `us-standard`
+: S3 Bucket name to be used for storing the binaries/blobs.

+s3Region
+: Region where the S3 bucket is located or to be created if not present.

+s3EndPoint
+: S3 rest API endpoint.
+Can help reduce latency of redirection from standard endpoint if a different region configured.

+connectionTimeout
+: S3 connection timeout.
+See [AWS S3 documentation](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/section-client-configuration.html).

+socketTimeout
+: S3 socket timeout.
+See [AWS S3 documentation](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/section-client-configuration.html).

+maxConnections
+: Maximum connections to S3.
+See [AWS S3 documentation](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/section-client-configuration.html).

+maxErrorRetry
+: Max error retries.
+See [AWS S3 documentation](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/section-client-configuration.html).

 maxCachedBinarySize
 : Default - 17408 (17 KB)
 : Size in bytes.
 Binaries with size less than or equal to this size would be stored in in memory cache